EJones621/Olympic_Analysis/README.md

 ## Dashboard
 Tableau was utilized to create an interactive dashboard to better visualize whether a participating and/or host country’s GDP per Capita, Population and Team Size has an impact on Olympic medal counts.
-The dashboard consists of a variety of charts to visualize the data, by using a map, pie charts, a bar chart, numerous scatter plots and dot plots.
+The dashboard consists of a variety of charts to visualize the data, by using a map, pie charts, a bar chart, and numerous scatter and dot plots.
 The interactive elements consist of universal filters by Olympic Game year and adjustable zoom on the map.
+To view the dashboard via Tableau **[here](https://public.tableau.com/profile/cecily2928#!/vizhome/OlympicGamesAnalysis_16208742600370/OlympicGamesAnalysis)**.

 ![Dashboard_Tableau.JPG](https://github.com/cmmgw/Olympic_Analysis/blob/main/Resources/Dashboard_Tableau.JPG)

 Overtime 194 countries have participated in the Olympic Games, during the 120-year period of Athens 1896 – Rio 2016, however the number of participating countries varies by Olympic year.
 To drill down on the data by Olympic year, one can click on the Olympic logos.
 From 1924 – 1992 the summer and winter games were held in the same year, so the data filters accordingly, by year.